Athlitiki Enosi Larissa F.C.

-Founded in 1964, it is directly associated with the city of Larissa and its representation.
+AEL is one of the biggest Greek football teams and widely considered as the biggest team in Greece outside Athens and Thessaloniki.
+Founded in 1964, when 4 of the most prominent local football clubs decided to unite, it is directly associated with the city of Larissa and its representation.
 The club's emblem, is a rising horse and its colors are crimson and white.
-It is the only team outside the two major Greek cities (Athens and Thessaloniki) to have won the Greek Championship, which happened in the 1987–88 season.
+It is the only team based outside the major Greek cities (Athens and Thessaloniki) to have won the Greek Championship, which happened in the 1987–88 season.
 AEL has also won the Greek Cup twice (1984–85 and 2006–07) and came runners-up in the Cup finals of 1982 and 1984.
-This record places the club among the top teams in the history of Greek football.
+This record places the club among the 5 top teams in the history of professional Greek football.
+The team is followed by a loud and loyal fanbase, and has a strong rivalry with other big teams in Greece, such as PAOK and Olympiacos.

+AEL has also participated in European competitions, reaching the league phase of UEFA Cup in 2007-2008.
+Most notably, it has reached the quarter finals of the UEFA Cup Winner's Cup during the 1984-1985 season.

-They play their home games at Alcazar Stadium, the club's initial homeground that was renovated in the summer of 2020, with a capacity of 13,108 seats.
-The team competed in the Greek Super League, the first tier of the Greek football league system, until its relegation in May 2021.
+AEL play their home games at AEL FC Arena, a pure football ground with a capacity of 17,118 seats which can expeand to 33,000 making it the third largest Stadium in Greece.
+The team will compete in the top-tier Greek Super League competition, after sealing the North Group league of Super League 2.

 History

 Athletic Union of Larissa, The "Queen of Thessaly", the "Queen of the lowlands".
 AEL, is the club that represents one of the greatest Greek football prefectures.
 One Championship, two cups, four finals and many important successes at European level compose the temporal profile of the top team of the Greek region.